Our April gardening challenge: take preventative action against pests in your garden this year!

 - Peas (especially newly planted pea seeds)

 3. Cabbage Loopers/Imported Cabbageworms: In my opinion, one of the most annoying insect pests in the universe.
 Cabbage loopers and imported cabbageworms are small, bright green caterpillars that are attracted to pretty much any plant in the Brassica family.
 The caterpillars are the immature form of the white moths that you see fluttering around the garden each summer.
 They are most interested in broccoli, Brussels sprouts, cabbage and cauliflower and less interested in kale, mustard greens and turnips.
 There are a few organic curative sprays (like Spinosad and Bt) that help mitigate caterpillar damage, but far better is to try and prevent large populations from becoming established.
 If you don’t mind keeping your beds covered all season long, a floating row cover over the crops will prevent the moths from landing on your plants and laying eggs.
 Otherwise, like aphids, you can attract predatory insects to your yard and let them help manage the caterpillars for you.
-The primary predators are parasitic mini-wasps and tachinid flies.
+The primary predators are trichogramma wasps, a parasitic mini-wasp, and tachinid flies.

 Flowers to attract caterpillar predators: